brodycj/cordova-sqlite-legacy/README.md

 - Close database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
+- Incorrect or missing insertId/rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android (in case the `androidDatabaseImplementation: 2` option is used) and WP8.
+- Within a readTransaction the plugin executes SQL write statements that start with extra semicolon(s).
 - DROP table does not actually delete it in WP8 version, due to limitations of CSharp-SQLite.
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.